Cloud-PG/prometheus-hpa/README.md

 ```
 to deploy:
 - three different apps:
-  - a pod with httpgo server and a process exporter
+  - a pod with httpgo server and a process exporter - exposed through NodePort service
-  - a pod with httpd server and an apache exporter
+  - a pod with httpd server and an apache exporter - exposed through NodePort service
-  - a pod with CouchDB and a couchDB exporter
+  - a pod with CouchDB and a couchDB exporter - exposed through NodePort service
 - a Prometheus server
 - a Prometheus adapter pod
 - three different horizontal pod autoscalers to scale each app (up to 10 replicas) accorinding to a specific metric:
   - httpgo: ```number of open file descriptors```
   - httpd: ```number of accesses per second```
   - couchDB: ```number of reads```

+*Here NodePort services are used in order to make apps reachable from outside the cluster.*

 ## Checks
 The prometheus webUI is available at ```http://<masternode-publicIP>:<PrometheusService-nodePort>```: